 Inspire the next generation of scientists, engineer, and entrepreneurs to work on hard and important problems.

-Propel innovations that serve the public in multiple ways

-The Human Genome Project demonstrates the potential impact of ambitious research undertakings.
-From 1988 to 2003, the Federal government invested $3.8 billion in the Human Genome Project.
-Between 1988 and 2010 the Human Genome Project generated an economic output of $796 billion; a return of $141 for every $1 invested.

 Help marshal multi-sector resources with an “all hands on deck” approach

 Numerous companies have undertaken their own Grand Challenge goals in recent years.
 Google’s self-driving car is a direct outgrowth of a 2005 DARPA Grand Challenge for unmanned vehicles.
 IBM’s advances in artificial intelligence (AI) have been driven by Grand Challenge frameworks – including Deep Blue which, in 1997, beat Gary Kasparov, world chess champion at the time; and Watson which, in 2011, defeated two Jeopardy champions.
 Universities can also create and launch learning opportunities, research initiatives, and capital campaigns that support Grand Challenges.